Skip to main content

 You can extend Workflows via custom actions.
 In a custom action, you implement your integration with any third party system that allows the user to communicate with other systems.
 Users can then add your custom action as a task to their workflows.
 This guide explains how to create a custom action.

-In this guide, you'll create a custom action named greeter with the following features:
+In this guide, you'll create a custom action named greeter that:

-• It accepts a name and a connection as an input.
+• Accepts a name and a connection as an input.

-• It returns a greeting message using the name given as the input and logs the message in Workflows.
+• Returns a greeting message using the name given as the input and logs the message in Workflows.

-• It shows how to retrieve the connection as an app settings object by its ID.
+• Shows how to retrieve the connection as an app settings object by its ID.

 Create an action